NGC 1365: Supermassive black hole

-The central supermassive black hole in the active nucleus, which has a mass of about 2 million solar masses, rotates at close to the speed of light.
+The central supermassive black hole in the active nucleus, which has a mass of about 2 million solar masses or half the mass of the Milky Way's central black hole Sagittarius A*, rotates at close to the speed of light.
 These observations, announced in February 2013, were made using the X-ray telescope satellite NuSTAR.

+The location of NGC 1365 in the starry sky

+As seen from earth, the location of NGC 1365 is one and a half degrees eastward of STAR 2 (Philip S. Harrington's STAR 2) which is a telescopic asterism in the shape of a triangle, composed of the stars Chi 1-2-3 Fornacis (χ 1-2-3 Fornacis).